 The 1884 statute on which the IRS based its legal arguments had given the Treasury Secretary the authority to regulate people who practice before the Treasury Department, including agents, attorneys and other persons representing claimants before the department.
 The IRS had argued that since it was a bureau of the Treasury Department, the statute covered practice before the IRS as well.
 The statute had said that before admitting representatives to practice before the department, the Treasury Secretary could require that they demonstrate good character, good reputation, the necessary qualifications to enable them to provide a valuable service to others, and “competency to advise and assist persons in presenting their cases.”

-Under this statutory authority, the Treasury Secretary publishes regulations governing practice before the IRS and reprints them in Circular 230, which until recently mostly applied to CPAs, enrolled agents and tax attorneys.
+Under this statutory authority, the Treasury Secretary publishes regulations governing practice before the IRS and reprints them in Circular 230, which until recently mostly applied to Accountants, enrolled agents and tax attorneys.
 In 2011, however, the IRS extended the reach of Circular 230 by bringing tax return preparers under its coverage and creating the designation of Registered Tax Return Preparers.
 However, Judge Boasberg ruled that the text of the statute did not support the IRS’s argument.
 “Without deciding whether any of these three textual points alone would be dispositive, the Court concludes that together the statutory text and context unambiguously foreclose the IRS’s interpretation of 31 USC Section 330,” the judge wrote, adding, “The IRS also makes a number of nontextual arguments in favor of its interpretation, but none of these can overcome the statute’s unambiguous text here.
 In the land of statutory interpretation, statutory text is king.”

 Tax Preparers Going to Congress

 Some have suggested that the IRS may turn to Congress to approve changes in the law.
 But given the anti-regulation sentiments of many lawmakers, it is far from certain that such a law would pass.
-There have been several pieces of legislation introduced in the past decade to give the IRS the authority to regulate tax preparers beyond just CPAs, EAs and attorneys, but none have been signed into law.
+There have been several pieces of legislation introduced in the past decade to give the IRS the authority to regulate tax preparers beyond just Accountants, EAs and attorneys, but none have been signed into law.